Especially Education

 2.)
 Represent -Because Representation Matters.

 How are you representing people of color in your teaching?
-This article is an excellent start for teachers wanting to create a more inclusive classroom.
+This article, Modifying Your Approach to Inclusion, on the University of Virginia’s website is an excellent start for teachers wanting to create a more inclusive classroom.
+There are lots of wonderful strategies.

 3.)
 Understand Privilege.